Integrated Space Cell

-The Integrated Space Cell was the nodal agency within the Government of India which oversees the security of its space based military and civilian hardware systems.
-It was to be jointly operated by all the three services of the Indian Armed Forces, the civilian Defence Research and Development Organisation and the Indian Space Research Organisation (ISRO).
-This agency was Superseded by Defence Space Agency.
+The Integrated Space Cell was the nodal agency within the Government of India with oversight of the security of its space based military and civilian hardware systems.
+It was to be jointly operated by all the three services of the Indian Armed Forces, the civilian Defence Research and Development Organisation and ISRO.
+This agency was superseded by Defence Space Agency in 2019.
+As of April 2025, India has plans to have a constellation of 52 dedicated military satellites.

 Description

 The Integrated Space Cell had been set up to utilise more effectively the country's space-based assets for military purposes and to look into threats to these assets.
 It functioned under the Integrated Defense Services headquarters of the Indian Ministry of Defense.
 This command leveraged space technology including satellites.
 Unlike an aerospace command, where the air force controls most of its activities, the Integrated Space Cell envisaged cooperation and coordination between the three services as well as civilian agencies dealing with space.
 The armed forces are increasingly depending on satellites for communication, aircraft and missile guidance, reconnaissance and surveillance.
 Satellites are also essential for civilian purposes such as weather forecasting, disaster management and communications.
 This had made it important to work out measures to protect India's space-based assets.